Import & Export

 File-Based Portability

-Since Mercury uses plain .http files, you can also:
+Since Mercury uses plain .json files, you can also:

 Share via Email/Slack

-Just send the .http file — anyone with Mercury can open it.
+Just send the .json file — anyone with Mercury can open it.

 Commit to Git